-Save Email as PDF using Power Automate
+Save Emails as PDFs Using Power Automate

 Convert Email Body to PDF - Overview

-• DropBox Output folder (for HTML emails): The DropBox folder to save the PDF files to.
+• Dropbox Output folder (for HTML emails) — The Dropbox folder to save the PDF files to.

-• DropBox Output folder (for Text emails): The DropBox folder to save the PDF files to.
+• Dropbox Output folder (for text emails) — The Dropbox folder to save the PDF files to.

 Convert Email Body to PDF - Detail - Part 1